 There is a range of treatments available to help treat endometriosis and its symptoms.
 Your provider will discuss your symptoms and treatment options with you.
 Treatment at UT Health Austin is multidisciplinary and may include hormone therapy, pelvic floor physical therapy, and possibly surgery to resect the endometriosis.
 This approach to pelvic pain also searches for associated conditions affecting the bladder, bowels, and deep pelvic muscles that can all worsen endometriosis symptoms.

-Christina Salazar, MD, gynecologist in the Women’s Health Institute, adds, “Proper treatment of endometriosis can improve people’s quality of life significantly.
+Christina Salazar, MD, gynecologist in Women’s Health, adds, “Proper treatment of endometriosis can improve people’s quality of life significantly.
 We strongly believe that women should not have to endure it without relief.
 There are many effective options that can help lessen pain, and here we individualize the treatment plan to suit the goals of each patient.”
 The good news is that you do not have to live with the pain of endometriosis and you can get relief or help with infertility.